StErMi/openui5-chartjs/README.md

  - Responsive: redraws charts on window resize for perfect scale granularity
  - Huge and detailed [documentation](http://www.chartjs.org/docs/)

+## Demo

+[Here](https://stermi.github.io/openui5-chartjs/test/demo/) you can find a complete demo of all chart types.

 ## TODO

 - [ ] Upgrade to ChartJS 2.7.17